MarufZak/study-logs/nodejs-design-patterns/README.md

 #### Difference from Proxy

 These 2 are sometimes interchangeable tools, and even names are used interchangeably sometimes.
 In JavaScript, where types are dynamic, the differences might be blurry.
 It is more obvious in statically typed languages.

+The decorator pattern is defined as a mechanism that allows us to enhance existing object with new behavior, while Proxy pattern is used to control access to a concrete or virtual object.
+It doesn’t change the interface.
+We can pass proxied object to context where it expects original object, but with decorator this doesn’t work (for statically typed languages, of course).
+Difference is in the way they are used at runtime.